Bound State Internal Interactions as a Mechanism for Exponential Decay: Decay Rate

 \section{Decay Rate}

-A straightforward calculation of the decay rate in equation~\eqref{eq:decrate} results in Fermi's Golden Rule (FGR).
-A particular strength of the present derivation is that it illuminates the assumptions required to apply FGR.
-To connect with this well-known formula and to compare with standard textbook derivations, we will change to bra-ket notation for the derivation and treat a non-relativistic system.
+A straightforward calculation of the decay rate in~\eqref{eq:decrate} results in Fermi's Golden Rule (FGR).
+A particular strength of the present derivation is that it illuminates the assumptions required to apply various forms of the FGR.
+To connect with this well-known formula and to compare with standard textbook derivations, we will shortly change to bra-ket notation for the derivation and treat a non-relativistic system.
 This is of course not required.